Andre-MR-Pereira/SeleniumGridVPN/README.md

 >   - true: Local machine will be used, assuming selenium grid in standalone mode is running on the designated port.
 >   - false: Docker machines will be used, assuming selenium grid in standalone mode is running on the designated port.
 >7.
 [Optional environment variable] RecordResults: Indicates if the selenium tests should be recorded (only available for Docker atm).
 Defaults to false.
+>8.
+[Optional environment variable] Headless: Indicates if the selenium tests need the UI open.
+When headless, no recordings are saved.
+Defaults to false.
 #### Main
 Add flags to the execution configuration by going to Run -> Edit Configurations -> Application -> And changing the CLI arguments field